bingomanatee/wonderlandlabs-monorepo/packages/forest2/README.md

   parameters are:
   - validator?: (value: ValueType, tree: TreeIF<ValueTYpe>)
   - initial?: ValueType
-    > may throw or return an error (or string) if invalid
 - `name`: string
 - `value`: ValueType
+  > shortcut to this.top?.value
-- top?: BranchIF<ValueType> | undefined.
+- top?: BranchIF<ValueType>.
   > while any tree with an initial value will have a top there are some
   > circumstances where the tree may be "without branches" -- if validators disallowed all submissions, or there is no initial parameter.
 - `next(nextValue: ValueType, cause?: string): void
   > sets the value of the tree to the defined overwrite; may throw if validators present.
 - `grow(change: ChangeIF): BranchIF<ValueType> (the top)
+  > contians a "mutator" function that parametrically derives its value
+  > based on a seed and previous branch
-- `valueAt(time: number) // the value of the branch "in history"
+- `valueAt(time: number) // the value of the branch "in history" at (or just before) the given time
 - `validate(value: ValueType) : {isValid, value, tree, error?: string}
   > if you want to "test an input" before committing it to state,
   > validate tries the value against any validators; doesn't throw,
   > but returns feedback in a handy object
 - `offshoots`: {time, errror, branch}[]
-  > invalid branches removed during submission.
+  > invalid branches removed during submission due to validation failures

 ## Branch: